SleepFoundation readers get the best price on GoodMorning.com Mattresses.

 In 2009, GoodMorning.com launched under the name Novosbed.
 While the Novosbed is still a popular option in the company’s mattress lineup, the GoodMorning.com has expanded to offer additional models.
 The company’s mattress line currently consists of seven models: the Juno, Douglas, Brunswick, Recore, Logan & Cove, Novosbed, and Apollo.
 GoodMorning.com also sells a pillow, a foundation, an adjustable bed, and a mattress protector.

 Each of the mattress models varies in its construction, feel, and pricing.
 The Apollo Mattress stands out for its innovative hybrid construction that includes a layer of pocketed microcoils for enhanced contouring and breathability.
-This is the most expensive bed produced by GoodMorning.com, and it rates at a 5 (medium) on the 10-point firmness scale.
+This is the most expensive bed produced by GoodMorning.com, and it rates at a 6 (medium firm) on the 10-point firmness scale.

 Potential customers should be aware that the Apollo is exclusively in Canada.
 If you’re a Candian mattress shopper, also read our guide to the best mattresses in Canada for more options.